danielmiessler/fabric/README.md

 - **And finally, we tend to use the System section of the prompt almost exclusively**.
 In over a year of being heads-down with this stuff, we've just seen more efficacy from doing that.
 If that changes, or we're shown data that says otherwise, we will adjust.

 ## Examples

+Now let's look at some things you can do with Fabric.

 1. Run the `summarize` Pattern based on input from `stdin`.
 In this case, the body of an article.